Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

     + How were the study participants selected?
     + How were patients recruited?
     + How was the sample size determined?
-    + How were study participants assigned to group?
+    + How were study participants assigned to groups?
     + How was response measured?
     + How were endpoints measured?
     + How were control and disease groups defined?